loomkoom/suim-segmentation/README.md

 change the `ddir` variable at the top of the notebook to point at the folder where you unzipped the training and test folders.

 `project_start` has all the data exploration, preparation and training of models up to the Convolution Neural Network.
-(Notebook cells with !! in front of them are needed, other cells are optional)
+(Notebook cells with !! in front of them are needed, other cells are mostly optional)

-`project_models` contains all the previous models with the addittion the construction of the dataset and training of the fully connected CNN's
+`project_models` contains all the previous models with the addittion the construction of the tensorflow dataset and training of the fully connected CNN's

 `project_masks` contains the code to show prediction masks on full images and has some comparisons